Iceish/linux-labs/README.md

 #  <img align="left" alt="Dormitory" src="/assets/spaceship.png" width="50x"/>&nbsp; Labs 1 - Fundamentals

 **Welcome** on the first linux labs!
-This module will go through linux fondamentals.
+This module will go through linux fundamentals.

 During your training, you will learn how to **navigate** a Linux system file, **creating**, **deleting**, **editing**, **moving**, **inspecting**, and **searching** for **files** and **folders**.
 Additionally, you will also **gain knowledge** on how to **compress** and **uncompress** files using tools such as **tar** and **zip**.